 What advice would you give to newer writers struggling to communicate their value to potential clients?

-6 Thoughts to “One Thing Your Freelance Writing Marketing Lacks (and how to get it)”
+6 responses to “One Thing Your Freelance Writing Marketing Lacks (and how to get it)”

 I wouldn’t even want to see what my first query letters, written while still in high school, looked like.
 But they were part of a creative writing class where we could earn extra credit for sending query letters or submitting poems to competitions, so I’m sure the teacher gave us some guidance.